 Many worry that China’s ownership of American debt affords the Chinese economic leverage over the United States.
 This apprehension, however, stems from a misunderstanding of sovereign debt and of how states derive power from their economic relations.
 The purchasing of sovereign debt by foreign countries is a normal transaction that helps maintain openness in the global economy.
-As of December 2016, Japan holds more U.S. debt than any other foreign entity, including China.
 Consequently, China’s stake in America’s debt has more of a binding than dividing effect on bilateral relations between the two countries.

 Even if China wished to “call in” its loans, the use of credit as a coercive measure is complicated and often heavily constrained.
 A creditor can only dictate terms for the debtor country if that debtor has no other options.
-In the case of the United States, American debt is a widely held and an extremely desirable asset in the global economy.
+In the case of the United States, American debt is a widely-held and extremely desirable asset in the global economy.
 Whatever debt China does sell is simply purchased by other countries.
 For instance, in August 2015 China reduced its holdings of U.S. Treasuries by approximately $180 billion.
-Despite the scale, this selloff did not significantly affect the U.S. economy, thereby limiting the impact that such an action may have on U.S. decision making.
+Despite the scale, this selloff did not significantly affect the U.S. economy, thereby limiting the impact that such an action may have on U.S. decision-making.

 Why do countries accumulate foreign exchange reserves?

 Any country that trades openly with other countries is likely to buy foreign sovereign debt.
 In terms of economic policy, a country can have any two but not three of the following: a fixed exchange rate, an independent monetary policy, and free capital flows.
 Foreign sovereign debt provide countries with a means to pursue their economic objectives.